ragsns/CFContainersHOL/exercises/ex4/README.md

 Binding service myrabbit to app pcfdemo in org raghsrin@us.ibm.com / space dev as raghsrin@us.ibm.com...
 ```

-Let's go ahead and delete the app.
+Let's unbind the service as below.

 ```
-cf delete pcfdemo
+cf unbind-service pcfdemo rabbitmq
 ```

-We could have also bound the service by following the steps below.
+We could have also bound the service manually by following the steps below.

 ```
 cf bind-service pcfdemo rabbitmq